Vodafone Broadband review 2023

 The entry-level Vodafone broadband package provides a download speed of 38Mb and an upload speed of 9Mb.

-This is enough for most homes.
+This is enough for small homes.
 But if you have more than a couple of people sharing and everyone is using broadband for activities like streaming, it may struggle.

 Vodafone Fibre 2